Alamofire/Alamofire/CONTRIBUTING.md

 ## Submitting Pull Requests

 You can contribute by fixing bugs or adding new features.
-For larger code changes, we first recommend discussing them in our [Github issues](https://github.com/Alamofire/Alamofire/issues) or on our [Swift Forums](https://forums.swift.org/c/related-projects/alamofire/).
+For larger code changes, we recommend first discussing your ideas on our [GitHub Discussions](https://github.com/Alamofire/Alamofire/discussions) or [Swift Forums](https://forums.swift.org/c/related-projects/alamofire/).
 When submitting a pull request, please add relevant tests and ensure your changes don't break any existing tests (see [Automated Tests](#automated-tests) below).

 ### Automated Tests